-As an experienced website operations expert, I am happy to elaborate in detail on how to巧妙地 integrate multiple thumbnail URLs into Json-LD data in AnQiCMS, thereby enhancing the website's search engine performance and user experience.
+As an experienced website operations expert, I am happy to give you a detailed explanation of how to cleverly integrate the URLs of multiple thumbnails of articles into Json-LD data in AnQiCMS, thereby improving the search engine performance and user experience of the website.

-Efficiently integrate multiple image URLs in Json-LD using AnQi CMS: Enhance the visual appeal and search engine performance of articles
+Use AnQi CMS effectively: Efficiently integrate multiple image URLs in Json-LD to enhance the visual appeal and search engine performance of articles

 The Json-LD basics and flexibility of AnQi CMS

-AnQiCMS was designed with SEO-friendliness in mind.
-By default, it automatically generates basic Json-LD structured data for your pages, which usually includes article title, publication date, description, and a thumbnail image.This lays a good SEO foundation for your website.
+AnQiCMS takes full consideration of SEO-friendliness in its design.
+By default, it will automatically generate basic Json-LD structured data for your page, which usually includes article title, publish date, description, and a thumbnail image.This lays a good SEO foundation for your website.

-However, when our article content is far more than just a picture, the default Json-LD may not fully reflect its richness.For example, a product review article may showcase multiple angles of the product, or a travel guide may include high-definition photos of multiple attractions.imageThe attribute can include a list of URLs for multiple images, rather than just one.
+However, when our article content is far more than just a picture, the default Json-LD may not fully reflect its richness.For example, an article about product reviews may show multiple angles of the product, or a travel guide may include high-definition photos of multiple attractions.In this case, we hope to have Json-LD in theimageThe attribute can contain a list of URLs of multiple images, not just one.

-AnQiCMS provides high flexibility for this, through built-in{% jsonLd %}Tags, you can easily supplement or override the default generated Json-LD.This tag allows you to directly define or modify the Json-LD content in the template.
-AnQiCMS will automatically merge the part you define with the part generated by the system.If your custom field conflicts with the default field, the custom field will be displayed first, which provides a perfect entry for us to integrate multiple images.
+AnQiCMS provides high flexibility for this, through built-in{% jsonLd %}Label, you can easily supplement or override the default generated Json-LD.This tag allows you to directly define or modify the Json-LD content in the template, AnQiCMS will automatically merge the part you define with the part generated by the system by default.If your custom field conflicts with the default field, the custom field will take precedence and display first, which provides a perfect entry for us to integrate multiple images.

-Get a list of multiple thumbnails for the article
+Get a list of multiple thumbnails of the article

-We can use template tags provided by AnQiCMS, such as{% archiveDetail %}(used for articles),{% pageDetail %}(used for single pages) or{% categoryDetail %}[Used for classification], to conveniently retrieve these image lists.
+We can use template tags provided by AnQiCMS, such as{% archiveDetail %}(for articles),{% pageDetail %}(for single pages) or{% categoryDetail %}(Used for classification), to conveniently obtain these image lists.
 These tags are calledname="Images"and will return an array containing all image URLs.

 For example, the code snippet to get the image list of an article may look like this: